 Accredited Marine Certification

 At Western Maritime Institute, we know how important it is for you to complete your studies in as short a period as possible.
-That’s why we run longer class days and offer our class back-to-back where possible, which means you’ll finish school faster, get back to work faster, and start the next stage of your career earlier!
+That’s why we run longer class days and offer our classes back-to-back where possible, which means you’ll finish school faster, get back to work faster, and start the next stage of your career earlier!

 After successfully completing the courses at WMI and Transport Canada oral exam, you can act as:

-An applicant for the Master Limited (60GT) Certificate of Competency must be at least 18 years old on the day he/she receives the certificate and must have acquired, after the age of 16, 2 months of sea time performing deck duties on vessel(s) of at least the same gross tonnage to the one for which he/she is seeking the certificate.
+An applicant for the Master Limited (60GT) Certificate of Competency must be at least 18 years old on the day he/she receives the certificate and must have acquired, after the age of 16, two months of sea time performing deck duties on vessel(s) of at least the same gross tonnage to the one for which he/she is seeking the certificate.

 Western Maritime Institute’s Master Limited Certificate of Competency is made up of the following courses: